backstage/backstage/docs/features/software-catalog/external-integrations.md

     }
   }
 }
 ```

-This is a lot of code right now, as this is a pretty niche use-case, so we don't currently provide many helpers for you to be able to provide custom implementations easier and compose together different parsers.
+This is a lot of code right now, as this is a pretty niche use-case, so we don't currently provide many helpers for you to be able to provide custom implementations easier or to compose together different parsers.

 You then should be able to provide this `customEntityDataParser` to the `CatalogBuilder`: